Jonathanyu2014/SID/README.md

 Dependent softwares
 ==================
-Samtools v0.1.18 (version 1.1 or later may result in some mistakes in the step of discordant reads detection) BLAST CAP3 Perl Module: Bio::DB::Sam, Statistics::Descriptive, threads::shared, IO::File
+1. Samtools v0.1.18 (version 1.1 or later may result in some mistakes in the step of discordant reads detection)
+2. Perl Module: Bio::DB::Sam, Statistics::Descriptive, threads::shared, IO::File
+3. BLAST

 Input files preparation